 3. Double or Triple Glazed Windows

-Using eco-friendly and energy efficient LED light bulbs can give you those fine marginal differences in your Energy Performance Certificate, helping you get to your desired score.
-By replacing old halogen or incandescent light bulbs with light-emitting diodes (LEDs), your property will become more sustainable and eco-friendlier.
-LEDs have become a norm in most households, due to their ease of installation, effectiveness and long-term savings on energy bills.
+By replacing old halogen or incandescent light bulbs with light-emitting diodes (LEDs), your property will become more sustainable and eco-friendly.
+LEDs have become a norm in most households, due to their ease of installation, effectiveness, and long-term saving benefits.